rwaldura/bb-weather/README.md

 `anemometer.js` is a BoneScript ([docs](http://beagleboard.org/bonescript),
-[source](https://github.com/jadonk/bonescript)) program that continuously reads the wind sensor, and outputs the state of the sensor at regular time intervals, summarized over the past time period.
+[source](https://github.com/jadonk/bonescript)) program that continuously reads the wind sensor, and outputs the state of the sensor at regular time intervals.
-E.g. the vane direction, the wind speed.
+I.e. the vane direction, the wind speed.

 Periodically, this data is aggregated further by `update-db.sh`.
 This program reads wind data, and groups it by longer time periods,